 Health insurance remains the most-preferred benefit.
 It is now considered a requirement, not a “perk,” by most employees because they cannot obtain affordable coverage on their own.
 For the same reason, workers and employers are increasingly interested in dental, vision, and other insurance options such as telehealth access.

 The Society for Human Resource Management predicts this year more large employers will begin the switch to health reimbursement arrangements (HRAs), where employees can purchase individual coverage rather than the company purchasing the same group coverage for everyone.
-It’s a complex move, from an administrative and employee education standpoint, so HRAs aren’t expected to become a reality until perhaps 2020.
+It’s a complex move, from an administrative and employee education standpoint, so HRAs aren’t expected to become a reality for a few more years.
 Employers are also considering another alternative – directly contracting with hospitals and health care providers.

 On the financial front, 401(k) plans are still highly-prized by employees.
 They see companies that offer retirement savings as forward-thinking, for employees as well as the business.
 By adding the perk of matching contributions, companies can demonstrate even more convincingly that they want to help individual employees build and protect their financial future.
 The match encourages more people to participate, and companies say the cost is less than they might spend on something such as a weekly team lunch.